rashanjibowu/bankmarketing/bank_marketing_model.md

        )
 ```

 We should also remove variables that ought not to be part of the modelling.
-For example, we won't knw in advance the duration of a phone call.
+For example, we won't know in advance the duration of a phone call.
 Call duration is generally dependent on the outcome, not predictive of it.

 ```r